Public-Health-Scotland/National-Stats-Template/README.md

 # How to Produce a Publication Summary in Word using RMarkdown

-## Download the necessary files

-To download the necessary files, click on *Clone or download -> Download ZIP* and save it to the folder of your choice.
+* First download the necessary files.
+To do this click on *Clone or download -> Download ZIP* and save it to the folder of your choice.
 ![Download zip example](https://github.com/NHS-NSS-transforming-publications/Images/blob/master/RMarkdown7.PNG)
 * Go to the zip file, right click on it and choose *WinZip -> Extract to here*.
 * You should see the files that are below.